Congo Gorilla Tours Frequently Asked Questions

 Congo has been known to have political unrests which worry intending travelers on visiting the country.
 However, efforts have been made to keep the country safe for tourists and therefore can be visited all year round.

-Situated in a region which has been deeply impacted by the effects of war and armed conflict for over 20 years, Virunga is protected by a dedicated team of over 700 rangers.
-All national parks are protected and strict measures set to ensure safety of those on Congo gorilla trekking tours as well as the gorillas and wildlife in the parks.
+Situated in a region that has been deeply impacted by the effects of war and armed conflict for over 20 years, Virunga is protected by a dedicated team of over 700 rangers.
+All national parks are protected and strict measures are set to ensure the safety of those on Congo gorilla trekking tours as well as the gorillas and wildlife in the parks.

-To trek gorillas in Congo, an individual must be 15 years or more and purchased a gorilla trekking permit.
-To be allowed to have any gorilla trekking experience, a person should have made 15 years and more.
-This is because, the persons of this age are thought to be able to understand and adhere to the set guidelines that govern gorilla trekking.
+To trek gorillas in Congo, an individual must be 15 years or more and purchase a gorilla trekking permit.
+To be allowed to have any gorilla trekking experience, a person should have made 15 years or more.
+This is because persons of this age are thought to be able to understand and adhere to the set guidelines that govern gorilla trekking.

 What is the best time for Congo gorilla tours?